ddmitv/dig-or-die-mods/plugins/player-name-changer/README.md

 When a player name has a `|` character, the game will use a second part of your name as a monster's codename, and the first part as player's name.
 For example, if your name is `my name|bossDweller`, when you die by a monster, the death message will always be `my name was killed by a Dweller Lord` regardless by a monster that originally killed you.

-## Configuration
+# Configuration

 > [!TIP]
 > You can change config during the game.
-The name will change automatically.
+The new name will apply immediately.

 ### `[General]` `PlayerName`